dbpolglase/tUI/Manual-en.md

     return &amp;action;
 }
 </code></pre>
-<p>In this case, we say that in case of error, go to the nivel2 view of the menu.</p>
+<p>In this case, we say that in case of error, go to the nivel2 View of the menu.</p>
 <h4 id="improving-more">Improving more</h4>
 <p>Another thing we can do is obtain the value of the MSG and act accordingly.
 For example:</p>
 <pre><code>c